i-am-grub/VRxC_ELRS/README.md

 # RotorHazard VRx Control for the ExpressLRS Backpack

 > [!NOTE]
 > The use of this plugin is dependent on the release of the v1.5 of the ELRS Backpack.
-It is recommended to wait for this release of the backpack if not yet avaliable.
+It is recommended to wait for this release of the backpack if not yet available.
-> This version provides the following critial features for the plugin to work:
+> This version provides the following critical features for the plugin to work:
 > - Timer backpack targets for RotorHazard
-> - Improvements to the HDZero goggle's backpack ability to rapidly recieve OSD messages
+> - Improvements to the HDZero goggle's backpack ability to rapidly receive OSD messages

 This is a plugin being developed for the RotorHazard timing system with the following features:
 - [X] Send OSD messages to pilots using compatible equipment (such as the [HDZero goggles](https://www.youtube.com/watch?v=VXwaUoA16jc))